Emergence of Invariance and Disentanglement in Deep Representations: Introduction

 Representation learning, on the other hand, focuses on the properties of the representation learned by the layers of the network (the \emph{activations}) while remaining largely agnostic to the particular optimization process used.
 In fact, the effectiveness of deep learning is often ascribed to the ability of deep networks to learn representations that are insensitive (invariant) to nuisances such as translations, rotations, occlusions, and also ``disentangled,'' that is, separating factors in the high-dimensional space of data \citep{bengio2009learning}.
 Careful engineering of the architecture plays an important role in achieving insensitivity to simple geometric nuisance transformations, like translations and small deformations; however, more complex and dataset-specific nuisances still need to be learned.
 This poses a riddle: \emph{If neither the architecture nor the loss function explicitly enforce invariance and disentangling, how can these properties emerge consistently in deep networks trained by simple generic optimization?}

 In this work, we address these questions by establishing information theoretic connections between these concepts.
-In particular, we show that: (a) a sufficient representation of the data is invariant if and only if it is minimal, \textit{i.e.}, it contains the smallest amount of information; (b) the information in the representation, along with its total correlation (a measure of disentanglement) are tightly bounded by the information that the weights retain about the dataset; (c) the information in the weights, which is related to overfitting \citep{hinton1993keeping}, flat minima \citep{hochreiter1997flat}, and a PAC-Bayes upper-bound on the test error (\Cref{sec:pac-bayes}), can be controlled by implicit or explicit regularization.
+In particular, we show that: (a) a sufficient representation of the data is invariant if and only if it is minimal, \textit{i.e.}, it contains the smallest amount of information, although may not have small dimension; (b) the information in the representation, along with its total correlation (a measure of disentanglement) are tightly bounded by the information that the weights contain about the dataset; (c) the information in the weights, which is related to overfitting \citep{hinton1993keeping}, flat minima \citep{hochreiter1997flat}, and a PAC-Bayes upper-bound on the test error (\Cref{sec:pac-bayes}), can be controlled by implicit or explicit regularization.
 Moreover, we show that adding noise during the training is a simple and natural way of biasing the network towards invariant representations.

 Finally, we perform several experiments with realistic architectures and datasets to validate the assumptions underlying our claims.
 In particular, we show that using the information in the weights to measure the complexity of a deep neural network (DNN), rather than the number of its parameters, leads to a sharp and theoretically predicted transition between overfitting and underfitting regimes for random labels, shedding light on the questions of \cite{zhang2016understanding}.